Upcoming Event: Movie Screening of 2E: Twice Exceptional Thursday, October 1, 2015 - for more details and to RSVP click here

 - Design, Development, Field-Testing, and Production of Curriculum Materials

-- Established in 1997 through a gifted from the Lynde and Harry Bradley Foundation.
+- Established in 1997 through a gift from the Lynde and Harry Bradley Foundation.
+Ongoing support provided through the Considine Family Foundation.

 - Promotes and expands the vision through endowment of the annual Palmarium Award.